ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 including advection correction, gridding and dealasing.

-As ARM executes a plan to correct and calibrate many of the 30+ radars in its network it is expected that the data volume residing at the ARM Archive will grow to a point that downloading is no longer feasible.
+As ARM executes a plan to correct and calibrate many of the 30+ radars in its network, it is expected that the data volume residing at the ARM Archive will grow to a point that downloading is no longer feasible.
 Py-ART can play a major role in on-site processing and *dimensional reduction*.
 That is, Py-ART can be used in-situ and generate descriptive metadata about radar volumes.
 For example CFADs, (Yueter and